A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Discussion

 For selection of the external control population, it is important that the external control subjects are as similar as possible to the RCT control subjects to maintain the integrity of results.
 Several guidelines exist for selection of external controls, such as Pocock's selection criteria \cite{pocock_combination_1976}.
 In particular, the external control subjects must have: \begin{enumerate} \item Received the same treatment as the randomized controls \item Been selected from a recent clinical study with comparable eligibility criteria \item Been evaluated in the same method as the randomized controls \item Had comparable distributions of important covariates as the randomized controls \item Been selected from a study conducted by the same organization with overlap in clinical investigators \item No indications of significant differences between the external and randomized controls. \end{enumerate}

 These strict criteria attempt to ensure that the external controls are as similar as possible to the randomized control subjects.
 However, it is argued in some literature that these can be relaxed in extreme cases where data is limited or there is a pressing need to conduct research \cite{lim_minimizing_2018}.
 For example, there has been movement towards also including electronic health record (EHR) data as a source of external control data \cite{carrigan}.
 The implication of adding EHR data as an external data source is large, vastly enriching the availability of recent, relevant health data.
 Regardless of a relaxation of these criteria, data selection should still mirror these criteria as closely as practically possible to balance minimizing biased decision making and minimizing the patient burden.
+Further, as discussed in Section \ref{sec5}, careful selection of the external control sample can help loosely control the magnitude of $C^2_D$.
+When population differences are smaller, the potential impact a confounder has on trial participation is likewise smaller.
+Although this method works even if the populations are dissimilar, it is important that researchers carefully select external control samples to avoid inducing unnecessary bias in estimation.